matiasandina/ggethos/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of ggethos is to provide
+The goal of `ggethos` is to provide a user-frienldy way to plot ethograms using `ggplot2`.

 ## Installation